 My First Duffel Bag

 Today, duffel bags are made from a variety of materials, including cotton canvas, waxed cotton canvas, polyester, vinyl, leather and Cordura nylon.
 It pays to know the difference.
 Stick with the natural fabric outers and avoid polyester at all costs, unless you feel like buying a new duffel bag in a few months.
 (From Boarding Pass, if you do it right.)

 Duffel bags are still issued to soldiers, sailors and airmen around the world.
-They are used extensively by gym bros, commuters, Wall Street types, beach goers, soccer players, weekend warriors, all of whom are traveling the journey of life.
+They are used extensively by gym bros, commuters, Wall Street types, beach goers, soccer players, weekend warriors — all of whom are traveling the journey of life.
 Pack as much as possible, as quickly as possible, and be off to travel the world.

 Mike Arnot is the founder of Boarding Pass NYC.